What is Satisfactory Academic Progress (SAP)?

-What is MSJC definition of “attempted” and “completed” units?
+What is MSJC definition of “completed” and “attempted” units?

 Do non-degree applicable and repeated courses count for financial aid?

-What happens if I earn less than 67% of my attempted units or fall below a 2.0?
+What happens if I complete less than 67% of my attempted units or fall below a 2.0?

 How do I re-qualify if my eligibility is terminated?

-At the end of the following semester, if you successfully earned at least 67% of your attempted units and have a 2.0 cumulative GPA, the Financial Aid Office will automatically re-evaluate your file.
+· At the end of each semester MSJC will re-evaluate your SAP status, if you successfully increase your cumulative completion to at least 67% of your attempted units and have a cumulative 2.0 GPA, the Financial Aid Office will automatically reinstate your financial aid eligibility.

 How can I monitor my own SAP status?